Avalon to Palm Beach

 Time 2-3 hours Level of Difficulty Moderate/Challenging

 The walk starts at Avalon Beach.
-You can get to Avalon by catching the B-line and 190 or 199 bus, but the trip is over an hour.
+You can get to Avalon by catching the B-Line and 190 or 199 bus, but bear in mind that the trip takes over an hour.

 The main parking area at the beach requires a paid ticket or local permit but you can usually find a free spot on one of the nearby streets.